Skip to main content

 How many participants would I mentor at one time?

-To ensure both you and your mentee have a high-quality experience, we typically recommend mentoring one or two participants at a time and no more than three.
+To ensure both you and your mentee have a high-quality experience, we typically recommend mentoring three participants at a time.
 CDU can reduce this number based on your workload or circumstances to ensure you can provide meaningful guidance without overextending your own professional capacity.

 Are the mentees from the same organisation where I work?